huangyon20/nanoDISH/README.md

 # nanoDISH
-## Deconvolute the RNA intermediates structure heterogeneity with Nanopore direct RNA sequencing data.
+## Deconvolute the RNA intermediates' structure heterogeneity from Nanopore direct RNA sequencing data.
-Nanopore direct RNA sequencing that combined with chemical probing method was used to predict the secondary strucure of long RNA.
-This pepilne start with the raw fastq reads and fast5 signals of both modified and unmodified samples.
-Reads selection and One-class SVM were used to predict the modified bases of each selected reads that belong to a specific intermadiate.
-We transfer the modify profile of every selected reads to a bitvector and cluster the reads into different groups.
-The reactivity scores of each group, which represent the alternative comformations , were calculated and normalized individually.
+Nanopore direct RNA sequencing that combined with chemical probing method was used to determine the secondary strucure of long RNA.
+Using machine learning models and RNA modification information obtained from nanopore sequencing, we developed this pipeline to analyze RNA structural heterogeneity. nanoDISH consists of four parts: process the signal data, select reads by their length, obtain the modification profile of each modified reads, classify reads and calculate the SHAPE reactivaty scores.
+The modification profiles were converted into 0-1-2 bit-vectors and classified using UMAP method.
+The SHAPE reactivity scores of each group were calculated and normalized individually.

 ![flow](docs/Figures/Flow.png)